shellym96/above_grind/TESTING.md

 - A bug I had is with the webhook handlers.
 I have the code in the project although there is an issue on the webhook handler side.

     - I left the code in the project for now, and will fix this at a later stage as the emails are sending to your email for sign up and into the terminal.

+- A bug I have is with the footer, while making the footer a size to fit all information needed inside, it has popped up slightly when you access the site on a tablet.
+This was effecting the view of the homepage image, pushing it up slightly.

+    - I will fix this in the future dates as it does not effect the working side of the site.

 ### GitHub **Issues**